vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/index.md

 mkdocs serve
 ```

-and preview the site at <http://localhost:8000> to see the default homepage.
+And preview the site at <http://localhost:8000> to see the default homepage.

 #### 1.1.5.
 Write a post